Before the emails, the social posts, the online ads…you have to create a compelling webinar title!

 Let’s add a little complexity to our dish.
 What spices can we add?
 How about a little cumin.
 A sprinkling of thyme.
 A pinch of cayenne to liven things up!

 This complexity plays out, too, in webinar titles.
 At this stage, the focus must turn to more exact words to ensure you’re connecting with the desired audience.
 Let’s identify three more ingredients to consider: SEO Visibility; Action Verbs; and Value Propositions.

-In today’s world built on search engines, it’s important that your webinar title utilize highly visible keywords (or long-tail keyword) to be picked up by Google.
-Using the right keywords can help draw organic interest in your webinar.
+In today’s world built on search engines, your webinar title must utilize highly visible keywords (or long-tail keywords) to be picked up by Google.
+Using the right keywords can help draw organic interest to your webinar.

 There’s nothing quite like an action verb to “get the people going.”
 Action verbs are more engaging and emotive, stimulating more interest in attendance.
 Also, going with more specific action verbs can add clarity to the value of the webinar.